Fees and key information

 This module currently runs:

-This module provides a comprehensive overview of the methods for machine learning and data analytics suitable for use in the data analysis and Big Data Analytics.
-It also provides practical skills for working with various tools for data analysis and Big Data Analytics inside and outside the platform such as Python, R, Spark, etc. The knowledge and skills obtained can be used in many tasks where the data analysis is of crucial importance for the competitiveness and the effectiveness of the businesses – customer profiling, product recommendations, market trends analysis, cybersecurity, etc. Some basic programming skills using languages for numerical processing such as Python or R or other relevant languages can be an advantage.
+This module provides a comprehensive overview on the use of data and algorithms to imitate how human learn as a branch of Artificial Intelligence (AI).
+It also provides practical skills using a programming language such as python for working with various tools to build machine learning solutions.
+The knowledge and skills obtained can be used in many tasks where extracting knowledge and gaining insight from data is of crucial importance for the competitiveness and the effectiveness of the businesses – customer profiling, product recommendations, market trends analysis, cybersecurity, investment monitoring, stock price prediction, etc. Some basic programming skills using languages such as Python or other relevant languages is required.

 This module provides the theoretical foundations, the technologies and the corresponding tools for constructing intelligent model-driven software systems with explicit representation of knowledge.
 It will enable the students to model, design and implement software systems, which demonstrate “artificial intelligence” similar to the intelligence of the human behaviour.
 At the same time, it will help the students understand better the rationality behind the human intelligence.